Table of Contents

 Make a classic, real, round snow globe.
-Because a tree in a mason jar because a tree in a mason jar isn't a snow globe, it’s a snow jar.
-Bang out these DIY snow globes in about 15 minutes with a few basic materials.
+Not a tree in a mason jar because a tree in a mason jar isn't a snow globe, it's a snow jar.
+Bang out these round DIY snow globes in about 15 minutes with a few basic materials.

 Why make your own snow globe?
 Because you can put anything you want in it.
-If you want a pair of boobies in your snow globe you can do it.
-Although you shouldn’t, because boobies aren’t very much in the spirit of Christmas.
+If you want the bare bum from a Ken doll in your snow globe you can do it.
+Although you shouldn't, because bare bums aren't very much in the spirit of Christmas.
 Usually.

 These homemade snow globes use a clear Christmas ornament and a cork.
 They're simple enough that a kid can make them.